Chapter Twelve

 Weiknos now held the moldavite pendant.
 Wenh held his goatskin pouch.
 The circle had shifted.

 Weiknos studied the green stone, his weathered face thoughtful.
-When he spoke, his voice carried the deliberate care of someone who'd spent sixty-three years learning to think before speaking.
+When he spoke, his voice carried the deliberate care of someone who'd spent sixty-three winters learning to think before speaking.

 He looked at Wenh.
 "But I couldn't have done it without her medicines.
 The herbs that kept the goats healthy when parasites would have killed them.
 The knowledge of which plants were poisonous, which were healing.
 She saw patterns in the plant world the same way I saw patterns in animal behavior."